raspberrypilearning/comic-character/en/step_7.md

 3. **Storing Preferences in Local Storage:**
    - Developers can use local storage to save and retrieve user preferences.
    - Preferences are often stored as key-value pairs.
 For example, a key might be "lightMode" with a value of "true" or "false" to represent a light or dark mode preference.

-A simple JavaScript example:

---- code ---
----
-language: js
-filename: script.js
-line_numbers: true
----
-// Check if light mode preference is stored in local storage const isLightMode = localStorage.getItem("lightMode") === "true";

-// Set initial light mode state based on the stored preference document.body.classList.toggle("light-mode", isLightMode);

-// Example of setting the light mode preference
-// Assuming a checkbox with id "lightModeToggle" const lightModeToggle = document.getElementById("lightModeToggle");

-lightModeToggle.addEventListener("change", function () {
-  const isLightMode = lightModeToggle.checked;

-  // Update body class and store the user's preference in local storage document.body.classList.toggle("light-mode", isLightMode);
-  localStorage.setItem("lightMode", isLightMode.toString());
-});

---- /code ---

-In this example, the user's preference for light mode is stored in local storage, and it's retrieved when the page loads.

-The preference is also updated when the user interacts with a toggle switch on the page.
-Storing preferences in local storage allows websites to provide a more personalised experience for users.

 --- /collapse ---